ccdale/tvh/README.md

 ### [tvhd](#contents)

 Utility to delete recordings from tvheadend without moving them to Kodi.
-Takes a filename (only one) as it's input.
+Takes a list of filenames to delete and asks tvheadend to delete them.

 [modeline]: # ( vim: set ft=markdown tw=74 fenc=utf-8 spell spl=en_gb mousemodel=popup: )